-11. Competence in the search and critical processing of all sources of information that helps to solve an open and ill-defined problem.
+- 11. Competence in the search and critical processing of all sources of information in order to solve an open and/or ill-defined problem. - 12.
+The ability to demonstrate a professional attitude conform the (international) scientific conduct in Applied Mathematics and Data Science.

-- 12. The ability to demonstrate a professional attitude conform the (international) scientific conduct in Applied Mathematics and Data Science. - 13.
-The ability to provide and receive academic criticism conform the standards in a particular specialism of Applied Mathematical and/or Data Science research. - 14.
+- 13. The ability to provide and receive academic criticism conform the standards in a particular specialism of Applied Mathematical and/or Data Science research. - 14.
 The ability to formulate an opinion and to make judgements that include societal and ethical responsibilities related to the application of one's own contributions. - 15.
-The ability to judge the quality of his or her work, or the work of others from the scientific literature.
+The ability to judge the scientific quality of their work and the work of others.